 Summit is a huge event and it can be exhausting.
 By the end of Thursday my first year I was ready to just give up, I was so tired.
 My second year, I made it to Noon on Friday before I was cooked.
 It was not until my 3rd Summit before I finally managed to find a way to pace myself.
 But even then, I’m usually asleep on my flight home Friday night before we reach 10,000 feet.

 Wear good walking shoes and travel light.
 Depending on the weather and your tolerance for it, you can probably get away with taking a fleece or shell jacket.
 Seattle’s rain is often more like a mist.
-I don’t think I’ve seen heavy rain or even drizzle there.
+I don’t think I’ve seen heavy rain or even drizzle there (we did get snow one year, though).
 If your hotel is close to the convention center, you may not even want to take a jacket in with you.
-When I stayed at the Sheraton, I’d hop over from the Sheraton in shirt sleeves and just run back to my room to grab the jacket if I’m going on a longer excursion.
+When I stayed at the Sheraton, I’d hop over from the hotel in shirt sleeves and just run back to my room to grab the jacket for longer excursions.
 Choose your attire based on your tolerance for Pacific Northwest temperatures, of course.

 Leave your laptop at home if you can – just bring a small daypack to make it easier to carry things through the day and limit what you put in it.
 A couple years ago I wrote a blog post outlining what I bring to Summit and I think it mostly holds true today.
 I followed up with this post last year recapping what I took and how worthwhile it was and this year, I’ll be bringing my Go Pack.
 There’s WiFi in the convention center but it’s not always fast or reliable due to the large number of people using it.
 If you do plan on using the WiFi, consider a VPN service as well, just to be safe.